saltstack/salt/doc/ref/states/requisites.rst

         - name: /etc/apache2/sites-available/site2.conf
         - source: salt://apache2/files/site2.conf

-In this example, the service will be reloaded/restarted if the either of the state has a result of True and has changes.
+In this example, the service will be reloaded/restarted if either of the file.managed states has a result of True and has changes.

 .. _requisites-prereq: